miheerghimire-wq/MiheerGhimire-COIT12206-2026T1-Portfolio/week6/Week06.md

-# Week 6 – Address Resolution and Management
+# WEEK 6 -Portfolio

+## Course
+**COIT12206 – TCP/IP Principles and Protocols**

+## Student Details
+- **Name:** Miheer Ghimire
+- **Student ID:** 12304055
+- **Term:** 2026 Term 1

 ## Overview Of Week 6:

-This week was about ARP and simple address resolution in a routed network.
+This sixth week was about ARP and simple address resolution in a routed network.
 It was a set of tasks to configure hosts and routers, verify interface settings, and test ping connectivity with ping command and ARP commands.

 ---

-## Topology of week 6:
+## Topology of week 6 –Address Resolution and Management:
 ![Topology](image.png)

 Shown topology exhibits two LANs that are linked with the help of two routers, where Host A to Host D and Host 1 to Host 4 are found on the left and right sides respectively.